jiem/start-stop-daemon/README.md

 # start-stop-daemon

-An 1-function Node.js module to easily create native `child_process.fork` start-stop-daemon scripts that restart automatically when crashing.
+An 1-function Node.js module to easily create native `child_process.fork` start-stop-daemon scripts.
+Created daemons are self-monitored and restart automatically when crashing (a custom crash handler can be attached too).

 ## Installation